JVMBarboza/Numerical-Methods/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-I would like to thank professors Aquino Lauri and Thadeu Penna  for the great work in both disciplines of Numerical methos I and II.
+I would like to thank professors Aquino Lauri and Thadeu Penna  for the great work in both disciplines of Numerical methods I and II.

 <p align="right">(<a href="#top">back to top</a>)</p>